Policies & Law

 1.All media inquiries should be directed to Hilbert College Public Relations Office and/or the Dean of Students.
 Information needs to be disseminated to building residents, staff will be directed by the Vice President of Student Affairs to post updates or assemble the resident for a meeting.

 III.
-The Den of Students
+The Dean of Students

 A. Immediate Response